biancaene/ironhack_2026_cnn_group1/README.md

 - **code/**
   - `main`: notebook with the basic CNN used as the starting point for all other models
   - `modelXX`: notebooks containing the rest of the models.
 An overview of their metrics can be found in the `spreadsheet` folder
+  - `transfer_learning.ipynb` and `mainResNet50.ipynb` are the notebooks dedicated to transfer learning

 - **deployment/**
   - `deployment`: Python code to deploy the model using Gradio